Commercial Truck Driving

 Individuals wanting to enroll in the Commercial Truck Driving certificate program must be punctual, safety minded, able to manage stress and fatigue, cooperate with others, and have good organizational skills.
 They should have a strong work ethic.

-• Students will perform an air brake system inspection on a tractor-trailer vehicle and ensure the air break system is safe to operate.
+• Students will perform an inspection on a tractor-trailer vehicle and ensure the air break system is safe to operate.

 • Students will safely back and turn a tractor-trailer using mirrors.